24 Touch: The Skin

 Adaptation Rate

 Another important characteristic of the somatic sensory receptors is that of adaptation rate.
-Fibers that are slowly adapting show action potential firing throughout the entire time a stimuli is present.
+Fibers that are slowly adapting show action potential firing throughout the entire time a stimulus is present.
 Merkel cells and Ruffini endings are both slowly adapting fibers.
 Slowly adapting fibers are most useful for determining the pressure and shape of a stimulus.

 Rapidly adapting fibers fire action potentials when a stimulus changes (e.g., starts, stops, gets stronger or weaker) but not when a stimulus is constant.
 This firing makes rapidly adapting fibers specialized for detecting movement and vibration.
 Meissner and Pacinian corpuscles are rapidly adapting.